Nidhi

-In the context of Hindu scriptures, "Nidhi" is a treasure, constituted of nine treasures (nawanidhi) belonging to Kubera (also spelt as Kuvera), the god of wealth.
-According to the tradition, each nidhi is personified as having a guardian spirit, and some tantrikas worship them.
+Nidhi (निधि) is a Sanskrit term meaning, "treasure".
+It is generally used to indicate the nine treasures called navanidhi (नवनिधि) belonging to Kubera, the god of wealth.
+According to tradition, each nidhi is personified as having a guardian spirit, with some Tantrikas worshipping them.
 The nature and characteristics of nidhis have remained largely unexplained and have not been fully understood.

-The Nidhis
+Description

-According to [Amarakosha], the Nine nidhis are:
+According to the Amarakosha and the Padma Purana, the nine nidhis are: